Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍽️ Asian Fusion | ($$) | Website | 📍 Google Maps | 📞 (303) 993-3120

-Linger also features an expansive where cocktails are served from a converted van under a giant neon sign.
+Linger also features an expansive rooftop where cocktails are served from a converted van under a giant neon sign.
 The lighting for the sign, originally created for “O’Linger mortuaries,” has been tweaked to only light up “linger eatuaries”.
-It’s a popular place for happy hour or sunset drinks.
+Linger’s rooftop is a popular place for happy hour or sunset drinks.
+Advance reservations are strongly recommended.

 -Nate